Francesco Palliola

 Francesco Palliola, SJ (May 10, 1612 - January 29, 1648) was an Italian Jesuit priest and missionary in Mindanao, Philippines.
-Due to his missionary work and faith healings, the Diocese of Dipolog opened a cause for martyrdom on January 6, 2016, and was formally closed in September 2017 by Bishop Severo Caermare at the Our Lady of the Most Holy Rosary Cathedral in Dipolog City.

-The Vatican's Congregation for the Causes of Saints has declared as valid the investigation into the beatification process for a 16th-century Jesuit missionary who served in Mindanao.

 Life

 Padre Francesco was born on 10 May 1612 in Nola, Naples, Italy.

 Palliola was on his way home from Sindangan to Dapitan while riding a horse when a certain bandit, a converted native named Tampilo, carrying a long bolo suddenly appeared, attacked, and beheaded him leading to his demise.
 The priest's body was then buried along the wide stretch of a beach at Sitio Tabang near the townsite and is still present today.

+Beatification process

+The cause of beatification for Francesco Palliola was opened by the Diocese of Dipolog on January 6, 2016.
+On September 2017, the diocesan level of study for Palliola's beatification was closed by Bishop Severo Caermare at the Dipolog Cathedral in Dipolog City.
+In October 2018, the Congregation for the Causes of Saints has declared as valid the investigation into the beatification process for a 16th-century Jesuit missionary who served in Mindanao.